You drive the Ford, not the title!

 Q: How do I get a loan/insurance on a salvage title vehicle?

 A: To be driven on the street, get a loan, and have it insured, a salvage title car must be converted from a salvage branding to "restored salvage."
 A restored salvage title is issued when the state inspects the car and deems it to be safe and road worthy.
-We do not anticipate any problem passing an inspection, and we will guarantee that it will pass Arizona inspection.
+We do not anticipate any problem passing an inspection, and we guarantee that it will pass Arizona inspection.
 Please note that most lending institutions will not loan on a salvage or restored salvage vehicle.
 Your best bet is a local credit union.
 If you need financing, please secure it before making an offer.
 We do not offer in house financing (yet).

 Q: I'd really like to get a loan and/or drive the vehicle home, but you say it's still salvage, so how can I do it without having the title restored?